seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 But rather one that smiles and still invites
 All that pass by.
 It cannot hold: no reason
 Can found his state in safety.
 Caphis, ho!
-Caphis, I say!
+Caphis, I say! /

 *Enter CAPHIS*

 **CAPHIS**
-Here, sir; what is your pleasure?
+/ Here, sir; what is your pleasure?

 **Senator**
 Get on your cloak, and haste you to Lord Timon;
 Importune him for my moneys; be not ceased
-With slight denial, nor then silenced when–
+With slight denial, nor then silenced when--
 'Commend me to your master'--and the cap
 Plays in the right hand, thus: but tell him,
 My uses cry to me, I must serve my turn
 Out of mine own; his days and times are past
 And my reliances on his fracted dates
-Have smit my credit: I love and honour him,
+Have smit my credit: I love and honor him,
 But must not break my back to heal his finger;
 Immediate are my needs, and my relief
 Must not be toss'd and turn'd to me in words,